pupil-labs/pupil-docs/src/invisible/how-tos/hardware.md

 - Glasses lenses can be cleaned with the provided microfiber cloth.
 - Scene camera and eye camera lenses can be carefully cleaned with the provided microfiber cloth if dust is visible.
-- The nose pads can be cleaned with an alcohol based disinfectant applied on a damp cloth
+- The nose pads can be cleaned with an alcohol-based disinfectant applied on a damp cloth

 ### Disinfecting Frames
-All Pupil Invisible eye tracking glasses are cleaned with disinfectant prior to shipping.
+All Pupil Invisible eye tracking glasses are cleaned with a disinfectant before shipping.
 You may want to disinfect the frames between uses.

 The disinfectant we use is made from 22.0g Ethanol, 21.0g 2-Propanol, 8.0g 1-Propanol per 100 grams of solution.
 One such brand name that we use is "Vibasept".
-We use the wetted towlettes (wipes).
+We use the wetted towelettes (wipes).
 Similar products should be available globally under different brand names.

-Pupil Invisible is not water resistant.
+Pupil Invisible is not water-resistant.
 When cleaning, be careful around the eye cameras, world camera, and USB connection.
 Liquid from disinfectant might damage sensitive electronics inside the frame.

 ## Attach the head strap